Day Trips From Edinburgh

 The Great Tapestry of Scotland.
 The new visitor centre has been built to house this new exhibition of 32 tapestries of the history of Scotland, woven by the people of Scotland.
 Alexander McCall-Smith was instrumental in this venture.

-McCall Smith is an Edinburgh author, best known for his crime novels Mma Ramotswe, set in Botswana and novels set in Edinburgh, his home town, like 44 Scotland Street.
+McCall Smith is an Edinburgh author, best known for his crime novels Mma Ramotswe, set in Botswana and novels set in Edinburgh, like 44 Scotland Street.

 - A visit to a Borders Abbey

 - Scott’s View and a walk to the Wallace monument